Please read text!

 Native Sweet Sandpaper Fig Ficus Opposita

-Had a lot of interest in this fella, and its not suprising really if you have ever tasted one!
+Had a lot of interest in this fella, and its not surprising really if you have ever tasted one!

 Awesome, shop quality fruit.
 Not just “bushtucker”, but a delicious soft sweet treat!!!